SasView/sasview/src/sas/qtgui/Perspectives/Fitting/media/fitting_help.rst

 way that normal SANS data is.
 For this reason the *background* parameter in any model being used to fit SESANS data should be fixed at zero.

+The procedure just described supersedes the original procedure using the command line interpreter, see :ref:`sesans_fitting`.

 ..
 ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ

-.. note::  This help document was last changed by Steve King, 29Oct2021
+.. note::  This help document was last changed by Steve King, 26Oct2022